 (SOUNDBITE OF SONG, “SUMMER’S END”)

-JOHN PRINE: (Singing) Summer’s give up’s around the bend, just flying.
+JOHN PRINE: (Singing) Summer gives up around the bend, just flying.
 The swimming fits are on the line, simply drying.
 I’ll meet you there for our verbal exchange.
 I wish I did not break your entire vacation.
-Well, you in no way realize how some distance from domestic you feel until you’ve watched the shadows across the ceiling.
+Well, you never realize how much distance from domestic you feel until you’ve watched the shadows across the ceiling.
 Well, I don’t know, but I can see it snowing.
-In your automobile, the home windows are huge open.
+In your automobile, the home windows are huge and open.
 Just come on home.
 Come on, domestic.
 No, you oughtn’t to be on my own.
 Just come on, domestic.
 Valentines break hearts and minds at random…